 12. No.15

-Bedrooms are elegantly decorated with a calming ambiance, and chandeliers and huge sash windows offer views of Bath, the gardens, and views of Henrietta Park.
-Pulteney Bridge, Bath Abbey, and the Roman Baths are situated just a three-minute stroll away too.
+Bedrooms are elegantly decorated with a calming ambiance, and chandeliers and huge sash windows offer views of Bath, the gardens, and Henrietta Park.
+Pulteney Bridge, Bath Abbey, and the Roman Baths are situated just a three-minute stroll away, too.

-Locally sourced produce is at the heart of the Olio restaurant, serving fine British food with a Mediterranean twist; while the picturesque villages of Freshford are ideal for enjoying scenic riverside walks.
+Locally sourced produce is at the heart of the Olio restaurant, which serves fine British food with a Mediterranean twist; while the picturesque village of Freshford is ideal for enjoying scenic riverside walks.

 14. The Gainsborough

-A contemporary spa hotel infused with history dating back to Roman times, The Gainsborough’s prime location grants direct access to the city’s renowned thermal springs providing a rejuvenating experience for guests at the Asian-inspired spa featuring three thermal pools, an infrared sauna, steam room, ice alcove, yoga room, and choice of wellness treatments.
+A contemporary spa hotel infused with history dating back to Roman times, The Gainsborough’s prime location grants direct access to the city’s renowned thermal springs.
+Guests can enjoy a rejuvenating experience at the Asian-inspired spa which features three thermal pools, an infrared sauna, steam room, ice alcove, yoga room, and choice of wellness treatments.

 The hotel’s interiors reflect its historical roots and offer a harmonious ambiance for pure indulgence and comfort.
 For example, a beautiful mosaic floor adorns the spa and Georgian-style elegant bedrooms are decorated in an ethereal blue and grey colour palette.

-A timeless five-star hotel nestled within Bath’s iconic Royal Crescent, provides an ideal escape for couples.
-The hotel has many original regency features, such as high ceilings, large windows, and antiques, as well as modern facilities.
+A timeless five-star hotel nestled within Bath’s iconic Royal Crescent, this hotel provides an ideal escape for couples.
+The hotel has many original Regency features, such as high ceilings, large windows, and antiques, as well as modern facilities, too.
 This includes the luxurious Bath House spa and pool, which resembles a stone chapel and provides exquisite treatments.

-Across the landscaped gardens, you’ll also find a jacuzzi, steam room and Himalayan salt-infused sauna.
-And guests can enjoy fine dining in the award-winning Dower House restaurant or find a choice of food options in the all-day Montagu Bar.
+Across the landscaped gardens, you’ll also find a jacuzzi, steam room, and Himalayan salt-infused sauna.
+Plus, guests can enjoy fine dining in the award-winning Dower House restaurant or find a choice of food options in the all-day Montagu Bar.

 Final thoughts…

-The city of Bath is a special destination centred around leisure and wellness, offering something for everyone – from river walks to the famous historic Roman Baths – no matter what season you decide to visit.
+The city of Bath is a special destination centred around leisure and wellness, offering something for everyone – from river walks to the famous historic Roman Baths.

 Have you stayed in any of these hotels?
 Or are you planning to book one?
 We’d love to hear from you in the comments below.